 Q: At what age group does playing time in REP basketball transition from being equal to having to be earned?

 A: Playing time stops being equal as players progress into the U13 age group and beyond in REP basketball.
-In the U10-U12 age groups, playing time is typically divided into shifts (with the exception of OBLX games), but as players advance to the U13 age group and beyond, playing time is no longer guaranteed and must be earned through performance, effort, and dedication during practices and games.
+In the U10-U12 age groups, playing time is typically divided into shifts, with the exception of Coalition and OBLX games where playing time is not shifted.

 Q: What is the primary difference in playing time allocation between REP basketball and recreational leagues for youth players?